Bad Santa: Plot

 Willie T. Soke and his dwarf assistant Marcus Skidmore are professional thieves.
-Every year, Willie gets a job as a department store Santa Claus and Marcus as an elf to rob shopping malls Christmas eve night, with Marcus' wife Lois as their getaway driver.

-Marcus takes his job seriously, but Willie, a sex-addicted cursing alcoholic, is steadily unable to perform with children.
+Every year, Willie gets a job as a department store Santa Claus and Marcus as an elf to rob shopping malls on the night of Christmas Eve, with Marcus' wife Lois as their getaway driver.
+Marcus takes his job seriously, but Willie, a sex-addicted cursing alcoholic and drug addict, is steadily unable to perform with children.

 When they are hired at the Saguaro Square Mall in Phoenix, Willie's vulgarity shocks the prudish mall manager Bob Chipeska, who brings them to the attention of security chief Gin Slagel.
 At the mall, Willie is visited by Thurman Merman, a friendly but exceedingly gullible, dimwitted young boy who believes he really is Santa and is constantly bullied by a teenage gang of skateboarders.
-At a bar, Willie meets Sue, a bartender with a Santa Claus fetish, and they begin a sexual relationship.
+At a bar, Willie meets Sue, a bartender with a fetish for Santa Claus, and they begin a sexual relationship.

 After having casual sex with Sue in his beaten-up Impala, Willie is harassed and attacked by a man he had encountered earlier at the bar, but Thurman intervenes.
 Willie gives the boy a ride home, where he lives with his senile grandmother.
-Thurman reveals that his mother died and his father, Roger, is "exploring mountains"—actually in jail for embezzlement.
-Willie tricks him into letting him rob their safe and take Roger's BMW 740iL (E38).
+Thurman reveals that his mother died and claims his father, Roger, is out "exploring the mountains" (though he is actually in jail for embezzlement).
+Willie tricks him into letting him rob their safe and steals Roger's BMW 740iL.

-Bob overhears Willie having sex in a dressing room and sends Gin starts to investigate.
+Bob overhears Willie having sex in a dressing room and sends Gin, who starts to investigate.
 After Willie sees his motel room being raided, he moves into Thurman's house, much to his delight.
 Marcus is angry at Willie for taking advantage of Thurman and disapproves of his sex addiction.
 Gin visits Roger, who inadvertently reveals that Willie is staying with Thurman illegally.
 Confronting Willie and Marcus, he tells them he has uncovered their plan, blackmailing them for half the score to keep silent.

 Willie and Marcus’ partnership begins to falter, further exacerbated when Willie shows up to work drunk, destroying the Santa attraction.
 Willie, about to commit suicide by inhaling vehicle exhaust fumes, gives Thurman a letter of confession for the police, including his misdeeds and the heist planned for Christmas Eve.
-However, he sees Thurman's black eye, and abandons the suicide attempt to confront the skateboarders; he assaults their leader, intimidating them to leave Thurman alone.
+However, he sees Thurman's black eye and abandons the suicide attempt to confront the skateboarders; he assaults their leader, intimidating them to leave Thurman alone.